Our heritage assets

-Hunter Water’s heritage assets represent a rich heritage of over 100 years of work to collect, treat and deliver fresh water to consumers, remove, treat and dispose of the region’s wastewater, and maintain efficient and effective drainage of stormwater.
-Hunter Water’s assets include both those developed by Hunter Water throughout its history of operations, as well as those that are the legacy of independent local and state government development.
+Hunter Water’s heritage assets represent over 125 years of work in collecting, treating and delivering fresh water to consumers, removing, treating and disposing of the region’s wastewater, and maintaining efficient and effective drainage of stormwater.

 Our assets include those constructed by Hunter Water throughout our history of operations, and those passed to us from other local and state government organisations.

 Our heritage conservation register